 Each patient receives detailed instructions by a nurse coordinator regarding medications they will be receiving, as well as how and when these medications will be administered.

-The egg retrieval will take place in our operating room at the Roseville office, which is connected to our embryology laboratory.
+The egg retrieval will take place in our operating room at our Sacramento office, which is connected to our embryology laboratory.

 The patient will have medications administered through an IV, such that she will be under light sedation but will not feel any discomfort.
 The egg retrieval is accomplished using transvaginal ultrasound to guide a special needle through the vaginal wall into each ovarian follicle, such that the egg is drawn out of the follicle through the needle into a test tube.
 The procedure takes approximately 10 minutes to complete, after which the patient rests in the recovery room for about 30 minutes and is then ready to be driven home.
 The recovery time from the egg retrieval is usually less than one day.

 During the egg retrieval procedure, the test tubes containing the eggs are passed through to the embryology lab, where the embryologists will identify the eggs under a microscope and then place them into special IVF culture media.
 During this same time, the male partner will collect a sperm sample or previously frozen sperm will be thawed in order to fertilize the eggs.

 Once eggs and sperm are prepared, they are combined in a carefully controlled environment and then placed into an incubator where fertilization will take place.
 Sperm may be placed with the egg in a petri dish, or if sperm parameters (e.g. count, motility or morphology) are low, insemination may be accomplished by injecting a single sperm directly into the egg to maximize the chance for fertilization.
 This procedure is called intracytoplasmic sperm injection (ICSI).